Skip to content

 Paul cuts the cake with his wife Jacqueline and KCHFT's Vicki Pout

-There were tears of joy as patients thanked the team who ‘gave them their life back’ as the Kent Community Health NHS Foundation Trust (KCHFT) specialist stroke rehab unit celebrated one year of supporting patients to recover.
+There were tears of joy as patients thanked the team which ‘gave them their life back’ as a specialist stroke rehab unit in Margate celebrated one year of supporting patients to recover.

 At an afternoon tea party to mark the anniversary, patients spoke about how they had been helped to walk again, become independent and get back to the things they love.
-They celebrated recoveries, reminisced about their time on the ward and wrote their thank yous and recollections in a memory book.
+They celebrated recoveries and wrote their thank yous and recollections in a memory book.

 Therapy Lead Vicki Pout said: “Our first year has been fantastic.
 It has been a privilege to work with the patients and team over the past year.
 Our patients have been receptive to the therapy and the team has always been willing to try new things.
 It is the best place I have ever worked.”